-Glass foreign bodies may be present if they are ingested, inserted or as a result of an injury.
+Glass foreign bodies may be present if they are ingested, inserted, or as a result of an injury.
+All glass is radiopaque 7.

 The prevalence of glass foreign bodies in wounds from injury has been recorded at a rate of 1.5% in superficial (subcutaneous) wounds and 7.5% of deeper wounds 1.

-- glass is always radiopaque, independent of lead content or other additives
+- glass is always radiopaque, independent of lead content or other additives, with the caveat that tiny pieces may be too small to actually be resolved (see below) 7,8

-- can be used to localise foreign bodies further and define the relationship with soft tissue structures and assess for further injuries
+- can be used to localize foreign bodies further and define the relationship with soft tissue structures and assess for further injuries

 - appears hyperechoic with posterior shadowing and often demonstrates reverberation artifact